patternhelloworld/docker-blue-green-runner/README.md

 # Docker-Blue-Green-Runner

-> Zero-downtime Docker-Compose Blue-Green deployment on a service layer with Consul & Registrator
+> Zero-downtime Docker-Compose Blue-Green deployment on one service layer with Consul & Registrator

-To deploy web projects must be [simple](https://github.com/Andrew-Kang-G/docker-blue-green-runner).
+To deploy web projects must be [simple and safe](https://github.com/Andrew-Kang-G/docker-blue-green-runner#emergency).

 ## Introduction